DAAK543/azure-database-migration571/README.md

-Storage account and container initially created on Azure were adventure1storage and adventure1container - see image below.
+The storage account and container initially created on Azure were adventure1storage and adventure1container - see image below.